8 Exercise & Mental Health Benefits

-The AHA encourages at least 150 minutes of aerobic exercise daily, including by running, swimming, biking, and any activity that elevates heart rate.
+The AHA encourages at least 150 minutes of aerobic exercise weekly, including by running, swimming, biking, and any activity that elevates heart rate.
 Incorporating strength training two to three times per week also supports greater and sustainable fat loss over a longer duration.

 7. Exercise Supports Weight Loss